mikrdgz/recharge-docs/docs/products.md

 |`write_products`| Required to write to the products record.|

 ## What is a Product?
 Products are the items tied to a subcription in ReCharge.
-If using an external catalog such as Shopify or BigCommerce, the Product resource contains information about the item in remote catalog.
+If using an external catalog such as Shopify or BigCommerce, the Product resource contains information about the item in the remote catalog.

-Within the product resource, you can set the charge frequency for that item, the day in a month that to charge a customer, and more.
+Within the product resource, you can set the charge frequency for that item, the day in a month to charge a customer, and more.

+## "Product catalog" versus Products endpoint
+The ReCharge product catalog is where data about each item in your external catalog is stored within our system.
+With our direct integrations, ReCharge automatically pulls information such as price, variant, SKU etc. into our product catalog at the time a user creates a Product in the Merchant Portal.
+If you're using our API integration, you need to manually add your inventory to the product catalog.

+The products endpoint contains the subscription settings associated to a catalog product.

 ## Subscriptions and products

-In the ReCharge Merchant Portal you can create rulesets that contain the subscription settings for products.
+In the ReCharge Merchant Portal you can create products with subscription rules.
 Although you can create products by passing the `collection_id`, it is not recommended.
 Set the following fields when creating products via API, as rulesets will one day be deprecated.
 The following fields are required: `charge_interval_frequency`, `order_interval_frequency_options`, `order_interval_unit` and `storefront_purchase_options`.

 |Property|Required|Value|Note|
 |-|-|-|-|